 EXQ is not for the faint hearted, but it is for those driving for success in CX.
 Studies have been run with over 1,100 companies around the globe which highlight the best performing EXQ companies achieve a 600% ROI from CX.
 Although only 3% achieve this.

 For more on EXQ click the link below.
 Or contact Christopher Brooks at Lexden to find out how with just 6 weeks (and a fraction of the cost of CSAT) you can have a CX which will refocus your CX efforts around ‘what matters most’ to your customers and what drives your bottom line.

 If you are considering this option, it might be worth undertaking a ‘comparison’ study using EXQ to identify what really drives profitability.
-EXQ can also informs what customer behavioural drivers deliver CSAT and NPS scores – which can be most revealing.
-This time in two months you can have the answer for the equivalent of a months VoC running costs.
+EXQ can also inform what customer behavioural drivers deliver CSAT and NPS scores – which can be most revealing.
+This time in two months you can have the answer for the equivalent of a month’s VoC running costs.

 But EXQ isn’t for you, when it comes to measuring CX be sure that 1) it reflects what’s important to your customers decision making and 2) you are certain of the impact on profit of chasing CX targets.